Who are the men that pick for scraps amongst the ruins at the end of history?

 The whole thing is very bizarre.

-I think this is way worse than people imagine and Nigel doesn't seem interested in why it's happening, just managing the aftermath, which is true.
+And Nigel doesn't seem interested in why it's happening, just managing the aftermath, which is true.

 Nigel Farage, like, he's always leading from the rear, which is incredible, obviously, for a populist leader.

-But just again, why this issue, Nige?
+But just, again, why this issue, Nige?

-Well, again, you know, that whole where that originated from, the the soundbite of men and women's prisons, it was all to do with Britain's lawless.
+Well, again, you know, that whole where that originated from, the soundbite of men and women's prisons, it was all to do with Britain's lawless.

-It's like, yeah, okay, so why though, Nigel?
+It's like, yeah, okay, why though, Nigel?

 Why is it lawless?